-By default, the ping command will show every packet sent to the target and it’s status and response line by line to the command-line interface.
+By default, the ping command will show every packet sent to the target and its status and response line by line to the command-line interface.
 If you only need the general statistics about the ping command and prevent every packet status you can use the -q option.
-The -q is a quite short form.
+The -q is quite short form.

 $ ping -q -c 5 linuxtect.com

 By default, the ping command will send ICMP packets sequentially with a 1-second interval.
 This means every 1 second single ICMP packet will send to the target.
-The flood mode will change this behavior and send ICMP packet as much as the system can be and flood a lot of ICMP packets to the target.
+The flood mode will change this behavior and send ICMP packets as much as the system can be and flood a lot of ICMP packets to the target.
 The -f option is used to flood ping packets.

 $ ping -f linuxtect.com